thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Sunday, 06 August 2023
+### Daily Rundown on Monday, 07 August 2023

-- The average temperature today is 17.34˚C;
+- The average temperature today is 18.74˚C;
-- With highs of 17.47˚C and lows of 9.89˚C.
+- With highs of 18.74˚C and lows of 10.02˚C.
-- You can expect light rain for the day.
+- You can expect broken clouds for the day.

 <!-- weather_marker ends -->